NDCLab/pepper-pipeline/CONTRIBUTING.md

 Subsequently, branches follow this convention:

 `main`
-- No test features
-- 100% stable and usable by any lab members
+- Represents a stable release with no features in development or testing
 - *No direct commits*

 `->dev`
-- Up to date development branch with properly tested/reviewed features
+- Up to date development branch representing an unfinished release
 - *No direct commits*

 `-->dev-feature-[featureName]`